stan-dev/example-models/PKPD/torsten/README.md

 -------
 10/31
 * Add Linear Compartment model function.
-* Significant revisions to the user's manual.
+* Revise the user's manual.
 * Torsten is now compatible with a development version, post v 2.12.

 08/02